top of page

 NATHAN WOODS

-Nathan Woods is interdisciplinary research scholar working at the intersection of research and practice on issues related to the creation, use, and stewardship of science, scholarship and cultural memory.
-Working with multiple communities of practice, his larger research agenda considers the complex and dynamic relationships between knowledge, the design of institutions and the organization of expert work.
-Ongoing projects explore emergent expertise in higher education; the changing composition and organization of the scholarly record; evidence and information practices in the science-policy interface; and collective movements to democratize knowledge.
-He holds a PhD in Anthropology from the CUNY Graduate Center; an MSLIS from the University of Illinois, Urbana-Champaign; and an interdisciplinary BA from Evergreen State College.
-His work has been funded by the U.S. National Science Foundation and the American Philosophical Society.
+Nathan Woods is an anthropologist and information scientist working at the intersection of research and practice on issues related to the production, use, and stewardship of science, scholarship, and cultural memory.
+Working with multiple communities of practice, his research examines the relationships between knowledge, institutional design, and the organization of expert work across universities, cultural institutions, and public-sector contexts.
+He is currently Lead Qualitative Researcher (consulting) for the SSHRC-funded Humanities Data Inquiry project at the University of Lethbridge, where he studies the digital transformation of the human cultural record across Canadian and U.S. institutions.
+He holds a PhD in Anthropology from the CUNY Graduate Center, an MSLIS from the University of Illinois Urbana–Champaign, and an interdisciplinary BA from Evergreen State College.
+His research has been supported by the U.S. National Science Foundation, the American Philosophical Society, and the Digital Research Alliance of Canada.

 DAVIDE PAFUMI